MasterCynder/wordListGenerator/README.md

--c/--lowercase					using lowercase conversion -o/--optional					make each word optional -d/--disorder					generate combinations with all possible word orders -s/--simulation					only making a simulation of the possibilities number (no wordlist generated)
+-c/--lowercase					using lowercase conversion -o/--optional					make each word optional -d/--disorder					generate combinations with all possible word orders -a/--startpunctuation			using optional punctuation sign like '*,!.' and more at the begin of the chain -z/--endpunctuation				using optional punctuation sign like '*,!.' and more at the end of the chain -m/--middlepunctuation			using optional punctuation sign like '*,!.' and more between each word of the chain -s/--simulation					only making a simulation of the possibilities number (no wordlist generated)
 ```
 ## Keywords file